scalabli/quo/docs/prompt.rst

 .. image:: ./images/number-validator.png

-By default, the input is validated in real-time while the user is typing, but prompt_toolkit can also validate after the user presses the enter key:
+By default, the input is validated in real-time while the user is typing, but Quo can also validate after the user presses the enter key:

 .. code:: python

-    prompt('Give a number: ', validator=NumberValidator(),
+    session.prompt('Give a number: ', validator=NumberValidator(),
            validate_while_typing=False)

-If the input validation contains some heavy CPU intensive code, but you don't want to block the event loop, then it's recommended to wrap the validator class in a :class:`~prompt_toolkit.validation.ThreadedValidator`.
+If the input validation contains some heavy CPU intensive code, but you don't want to block the event loop, then it's recommended to wrap the validator class in a :class:`~quo.validation.ThreadedValidator`.

 Input Prompts using Prompt() object
 -------------------------------------